cs4s/hs-2016/day2/sonicpi/index.md

 Like Scratch, it's easy to get started with this tool, but you can also write quite complex programs (compositions) using it.

 Sonic Pi was created by a Computer Science researcher, [Dr Sam Aaron](http://sam.aaron.name/){:target="_blank"}.
-Dr Aaron also worked with educators to develop lesson plans for Sonic Pi that map to the UK's Computing curriculum (the equivalent of Australia's Digital Technologies curriculum).
+Dr Aaron also worked with educators to develop lesson plans for Sonic Pi (see the *Links* section below) that map to the UK's Computing curriculum (the equivalent of Australia's Digital Technologies curriculum).

 ## Activities

 - [An Introduction to General-Purpose Programming (Word document)](introduction_programming_activity.docx)

 If you complete this activity, you may be interested in exploring some of the programming resources in the next section.
-You could also try building a musical instrument (for example a piano, guitar or drum kit), using Makey Makey and Scratch.
+You could also try building a musical instrument (for example a piano, guitar or drum kit), using a MaKey MaKey and Scratch.

 ## Programming Resources